dsfjldhgf/DataProcessingWithPython/README.md

 'time_series_covid19_deaths_global.csv' and
 'time_series_covid19_recovered_global.csv'.

-The 2022-12-10 version Covid-19 time series dataset will be provided for reference.
+The 2022-12-10 version Covid-19 time series dataset in Excel Workbook will be provided for reference.
 A final cleaned dataset called 'Covid-19 Data Processing Completed.csv' will also be provided.

 Finally, I would like to give all the credits to Bindi Chen who published a article on Medium showing great insights for how to process with such a big and complicated dataset.
 Reference: https://towardsdatascience.com/covid-19-data-processing-58aaa3663f6